|

 The English thought that was

-extremely unpatriotic and tasteless.
-But why would it alienate
+as extremely unpatriotic as it was tasteless.
+But why did it alienate

 the French as well?
 Because the new girl, Isabella, was the heiress to Angoulême

-and already promised to Hugh IX de Lusignan.
+and she had been already promised to Frenchman Hugh IX de Lusignan.
+Well

 Now, the Angoulemes and the Lusignans couldn't stand each other.